sabio-engineering/cookbook-dvelp/guides/frontend-standards.md

 As the Front-end team grows, we would need to agree on both standards to apply to our code, as well as conventions, methods, patterns and tools to use.

-As one said: “_A team should be producing code as if only one person has written all of it_”

 ### Table of Contents

 We are going to touch on the following subjects: